-Morpheus was originally registered in the US Virgin Islands but has recently changed nationality and is now Morpheus of London…. so we can finally fly the Red Ensign….(also known as the Red Duster).
+Morpheus was originally registered in the US Virgin Islands but we changed her nationality in 2012 prior to going cruising.
+So she became Morpheus of London…. so we could finally fly the Red Ensign….(also known as the Red Duster).
 On the British ship’s register there can only be unique names and Morpheus was already snaffled by a superyacht – hey ho – at least she is in good company!
 But we love her revised name anyway… and it is only a slight change with the addition of the hailing port… but we’ll appease Neptune by spilling more champagne and backing over the old name when we leave port for the first time.

 This is one of the first questions we get asked.
-The dream has always been to go cruising and so we wanted a boat that could take us across oceans if the wind blew us that way.
+The dream had always been to go cruising and so we wanted a boat that could take us across oceans if the wind blew us that way.
 We went to London and Southampton boat shows for many years looking at all types of boats available – but each time we were drawn to the IP.
-She is strong, heavy and with a long keel – all elements that you would want in an ocean-going yacht.
-She also has some great design features – a real favourite is the fold-up saloon table which creates much more living space down below when at anchor – and something that we couldn’t find in a European built boat of a similar size.
+She is strong, heavy and with a long keel – all elements that we wanted in an ocean-going yacht.
+She also has some great design features – a real favourite is the fold-up saloon table which creates much more living space down below when at anchor – and something that we couldn’t find in a European-built boat of a similar size.

 Here’s an overview of the layout:

 And for those of you who like the details you can find further information by checking out the link to Island Packet Yachts.
 This takes you to the newly-rebranded IP379 – which is the same as Morpheus.